 - yellowish red discoloration in the nail, which may be sore to the touch

 - ridges and lines in the nails

-Erythrodermic psoriasis causes widespread redness throughout the body.
+This causes widespread redness throughout the body.
 Pustules are red, crusty, and inflamed.
-The borders of the lesions are not well defined, and can be intensely painful.
+The borders of the lesions are not well defined and can be intensely painful.
 It may occur alongside Von Zumbusch pustular psoriasis.

-While in people with plaque psoriasis, the affected skin flakes off in scales, as in plaque psoriasis, the plaques of erythrodermic psoriasis tend to come off in sheets.
+While in people with plaque psoriasis, the affected skin flakes off in scales, the plaques of erythrodermic psoriasis tend to come off in sheets.